-The level of the S_0 plane is marked on that portion of the helmet in front of the fore plane.
-The level of the S_3 plane is marked on that portion lying between the fore and rear planes.
-The level of the S_4 plane is marked on that portion behind the rear plane.
-Finally, line segments along the fore plane are marked to join the S_0 and S_3 planes and, similarly, line segments along the rear plane are marked to join the S_3 and S_4 planes.
+The level of the $S_0$ plane is marked on that portion of the helmet in front of the fore plane.
+The level of the $S_3$ plane is marked on that portion lying between the fore and rear planes.
+The level of the $S_4$ plane is marked on that portion behind the rear plane.
+Finally, line segments along the fore plane are marked to join the $S_0$ and $S_3$ planes and, similarly, line segments along the rear plane are marked to join the $S_3$ and $S_4$ planes.

 These lines enclose the top of the helmet and are the boundary of the required extent of protection.
 However, it shall not be a cause for rejection if parts of this boundary fall below the edge of the helmet.
-A test line shall be drawn within this extent of protection so that it is 50 mm from the closest point on the boundary.
-(See Figure 2)
+A test line shall be drawn as shown in figure 2.